Skip to content

 To verify you are running a ZFS mirror execute the following command.

-zpool status rpool | grep mirror >/dev/null 2>&1 && echo "zfs mirror" || echo "not supported"
+zpool status rpool | grep mirror >/dev/null 2>&1 && echo "zfs mirror - continue with the encryption" || echo "not supported, reinstall as zfs (raid1) mirror"

 Note: If you don’t want to use ZFS you can also install Debian with LUKS and install Proxmox on top.